ctb/2017-ucdavis-igg201b/lab8/README.md

 Learning objectives:

-1. Dig into some statistics.
+1. Dig into some statistical thoughts.

+2. Think about the pipeline, and maybe the github.

-## Preamble: your basic RNAseq analysis, slightly larger than before
+## Running a slightly larger RNAseq analysis than before.

 0. Start up a new cloud instance (as usual; see [lab 5](../lab5/README.md)).
    (m4.large is probably fine for this.)